 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to approximately $27.21 per hour.
-The largest slice of the St. Vincent's Hospital workforce (38 percent) has been working for one to four years and earns, on average, $16.50 per hour.
+Respondents who have been working for five to nine years make $30.05 per hour on average.
+The largest slice of the St. Vincent's Hospital workforce (43 percent) has been working for one to four years and earns, on average, about $14.75 per hour.

 Certifications and Degrees